 Root vegetables are making a comeback, and parsnips are high on the list.
 Parsnips are grown for their delicious roots and generally do best planted in a garden, but what if you don’t have a garden plot?
 Can you grow parsnips in pots?
 Keep reading to find out how to grow parsnips in a container and other useful tips for growing parsnips in containers.

 Generally speaking, almost anything can be container grown.
 I say almost anything.
 In the case of container grown parsnips, a few criteria need to be met.
 After all, since the plant is grown for its long roots, it would seem you would need an awfully deep pot.

 Parsnip roots can grow from 8 to 12 inches (20-31 cm.) in length and 1 ½ to 2 inches (4-5 cm.) across.
 Therefore, containers for parsnips should be about two to three times the length of the mature parsnip.
 Provided you have a deep enough pot, growing parsnips in containers is worth a try.

 How to Grow Parsnips in Containers

 Parsnips are started from seed, and the newer the seed the better since parsnip seed loses its viability quickly.
-Note – you can also use purchased transplants if you find them, or start the seeds first and move them to a pot once large enough.
+Note – you can also use purchased transplants if you find them or start the seeds first and move them to a pot once large enough.

-Parsnips sweeten up nicely when they have been exposed to a couple weeks of freezing temperatures in the fall.
-However, those grown in pots will be far more susceptible to actually freezing and then rotting, so lay a good thick layer of organic mulch around the plants to protect them from freezing and to retain moisture.
+Parsnips sweeten up nicely when they have been exposed to a couple of weeks of freezing temperatures in the fall.
+However, those grown in pots will be far more susceptible to actually freezing and then rotting, so lay a good thick layer of organic mulch around the plants to protect them from freezing and retain moisture.